 The BLS employment projections are long-term projections intended to capture structural change in the economy, not cyclical fluctuations.
 As such, they are not intended to capture the impacts of the recession that began in February 2020.
 However, besides the immediate recessionary impacts, the pandemic may cause new structural changes to the economy.
 BLS releases new employment projections annually, and subsequent projections will incorporate new information on economic structural changes as it becomes available.

-To provide more information about potential impacts before the release of the 2020–30 projections, BLS is developing alternate scenarios for the 2019–29 projections period that encompass possible impacts from the pandemic.
-Comparing these alternate scenarios with the baseline 2019–29 projections released here will demonstrate how changes in consumer behavior caused by the pandemic may alter the projections for detailed occupations and industries.
-An analysis of these scenarios will be released in a Monthly Labor Review article later in 2020.
+To provide more information about potential impacts before the release of the 2020–30 projections, BLS has developed alternate scenarios for the 2019–29 projections period that encompass possible impacts from the pandemic.
+By comparing these alternate scenarios with the baseline 2019–29 projections released here, one can see how changes in consumer behavior caused by the pandemic may alter the projections for detailed occupations and industries.
+An analysis of these scenarios can be found in the Monthly Labor Review article “Employment projections in a pandemic environment.”

 BLS prepares projections in four areas: population and labor force, aggregate demand, industry output and employment, and occupational employment.
 Each step in the projections process affects those that follow.
 The expectations for the population affect those for the labor force, which in turn affect the projections for productivity and GDP growth.
 These projections further affect output and employment at the industry level, which then limit occupational employment projections.